Back

 Two things stand out.

 Second, the in-person requirement is the biggest logistical difference.
-CELPIP-General is in-center only.
+CELPIP-General is in-centre only.
 PTE Academic Online lets you sit from your own room, anywhere in Australia, with a remote proctor watching.
-For a regional applicant in WA or Tasmania who'd otherwise drive five hours to a capital-city center, that's a real factor.
+For a regional applicant in WA or Tasmania who'd otherwise drive five hours to a capital-city centre, that's a real factor.

 From the writing and speaking attempts on Celpify, the candidates who outperform their predicted band are usually the ones with the natural-conversation profile, the same profile that the CELPIP rubric explicitly rewards.
-The candidates who underperform are typically those whose timing and pronunciation patterns deviate from the algorithm-friendly profile that PTE expects.
+The candidates who underperform are typically the ones whose timing and pronunciation patterns drift from the algorithm-friendly profile that PTE expects.
 Both signals matter when you're picking which test to book.

 Who Picks Which